Policies

 Authority

-New York State Human Rights Law, available on the New York State Division of Human Rights website, or in PDF format from the same site.
+New York State Human Rights Law, available on the New York State Division of Human Rights website.

 Title IX of the Education Amendments of 1972, Federal Law